-For over 75 years, the University at Buffalo School of Nursing has provided a high-quality nursing education in a dynamic university setting.
+For nearly 90 years, the University at Buffalo School of Nursing has been a leader in nursing education, offering high-quality programs in a dynamic and innovative university environment.

 Founded: 1936